Heather plants

-With the land of heather your garden exults!
+With heather lands your garden exults

 Why did you choose heather plants for the garden in autumn?